dschaefer/eclipse-two/architecture.md

 # Eclipse Two Architecture Guide

+Note, I am experimenting with custom elements as a replacement for React.
+It's a more VanillaJS way of doing this and so far it's working well.
+This may change the decision on frameworks in the upcoming days.

 - Platform is Electron, an awesome combination of Chromium and node.js
 - Use custom elements for componentizing the UI.
 Not much else interesting from web components.
 - Typescript is the language of choice.
 The application will grow pretty large and Typescript provides good modularity and type enforcement.